Humayun Faridi

 Humayun Kamrul Islam, better known as Humayun Faridi (হুমায়ুন ফরীদি; 29 May 1952 – 13 February 2012) was a Bangladeshi actor.
 He worked in television dramas, movies and theatre plays.
 He won the Bangladesh National Film Award for Best Actor for his lead role in the film Matritto (2004).
 He was awarded Ekushey Padak posthumously in 2018 by the Government of Bangladesh.

-Early life
+Early life and education

 Faridi was born in Narinda, Dhaka, on 29 May 1952, to ATM Nurul Islam and Begum Farida Islam.
 He was the second among five siblings.
 Pinu was one of his sisters.
 In 1968, he passed the SSC exam from Islamia Government High School, and in 1970, he passed the HSC from Chandpur Government College.
 In the same year, he entered the University of Dhaka to study organic chemistry.
 However, due to the Bangladesh Liberation War of 1971, it became impossible to continue his studies, and he subsequently took part as a freedom fighter in the war.
 Later he was admitted to Jahangirnagar University to study economics and became a close associate of dramatist Selim Al-Deen.